 Premenstrual Syndrome and Premenstrual Dysphoric Disorder

-Most women of reproductive age are well aware of common premenstrual symptoms.
-Premenstrual syndrome, also known as PMS, includes both emotional and physical signs that a woman's menstrual period is starting.
+Most women of reproductive age are well aware of premenstrual symptoms.
+Premenstrual syndrome, also known as PMS, includes changes in mood as well as physical signs that occur in the days to two weeks before a woman's menstrual period starts.
 Symptoms typically go away shortly after the period begins.

 Premenstrual dysphoric disorder, also known as PMDD, is a more severe form of PMS, affecting about 3–6% of women.
 PMDD can interfere with daily life and make it hard for a woman to maintain relationships.
 Women who have had major depression are more likely than others to have PMDD.